-We have a legal responsibility to during their employment. ensure that you have the right to Information for disabled work in the UK before you can applicants is available at start working for us.
+We have a legal responsibility to make adjustments to enable ensure that you have the right to applicants to compete to the work in the UK before you can start working for us.
 If you do not have the right to work in the UK already, any offer of employment we make to you will be conditional upon you gaining it.